mgreiler/se-unlocked/Transcripts/EP_37_Jenn_Creighton.md

+---
-# Episode 37: Jenn Creighton
+episode: "Episode 37: Jenn Creighton"
+permalink: /underrepresented-underpaid-undervalued
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla, and today I have the pleasure to talk to